andrew/ultimate-awesome/README.md

 - [awesome-2048-and-beyond](https://github.com/cstrap/awesome-2048-and-beyond) - Waste at least 8 hours of your life. then **multiply** it. ;-).
 - [awesome-continual-leaning-with-ptms](https://github.com/danelpeng/awesome-continual-leaning-with-ptms) - This is a curated list of "Continual Learning with Pretrained Models" research. .
 - [awesome-nativescript](https://github.com/dyazincahya/awesome-nativescript) - A curated list of awesome plugins, and resources for NativeScript 8 or Newer.
-- [MY-COMPUTER-SCIENCE-CURRICULUM](https://github.com/farhankarim/MY-COMPUTER-SCIENCE-CURRICULUM) - This repository consists of free online courses you can take which are equivalent to a bachelors degree in Karachi.
 - [awesome-openmage](https://github.com/fballiano/awesome-openmage) - Curated list of awesome OpenMage extensions, resources and other highlights.
 - [Unsupervised-Anomaly-Detection-in-Brain-MRI](https://github.com/FinnBehrendt/Unsupervised-Anomaly-Detection-in-Brain-MRI) - A Collection of Data sets and Approaches to UAD in Brain MRI.
 - [awesome](https://github.com/forgeutah/awesome) - Awesome Technologies.